Salah4848/Matrices-tools/README.md

 Operator ~ must be overloded to give conjugate of T. (a+ib --> a-ib for complex numbers)
 A function myTo_string that returns an std::string to represent T must exist for type T to be able to print the matrix.
 A function myZero that return the zero of the type T must be defined
+For SVD type T must be real or complex nmubers (with sqrt defined)